revisitors/revisit.link-quickstart/README.md

 [Ryan](http://github.com/kid-icarus) made [a glitch sample app](https://github.com/revisitors/glitch-api-example) for [revisit.link](http://revisit.link).
 I cloned it and edited it a little to make it more bare bones/general use.
 You can use it to build your own revisit.link service on top of it, if you want.

+## HALP WANTED

+Suggestions or problems?
+Submit an issue here, or find me on the webs--I'm rhodesjason on freenode and @rhodesjason on Twitter.

+Even better: submit pull requests to improve documentation, add a better example, add examples to the lists below, etc etc.

+DO IT DO IT DO IT

 ## How does it work?

 #### Setup